RogelioRomo/personalBlog/src/content/blog/post-01.md

 ---
 title: My blog project
 date: 01-13-2025
-description: Explanation on what I did in this post using Astro
+description: Explanation on what I did in this website using Astro
 image: ''
 tags: [Astro]
 ---